laiquet/idtrackerai-enhanced/docs/source/user_guide/output_structure.rst

 - Binary format.
 - Only readable with Python.
-- It ends up using Python's Pickle since we are saving non-Numpy data.
+- It uses Python's Pickle module when saving non-Numpy data.
-- Not recommended for sharing since **The pickle module is not secure** (check :ref:`pickle` documentation).
+- Not recommended for sharing since **The pickle module is not secure** (check `pickle documentation <https://docs.python.org/3/library/pickle.html>`_).
-- Not the most adequate format for this kind of data but kept as a legacy format.
+- This format is not ideal for this type of data but is maintained for legacy support.

 .. code-block:: python